 All of your obligations for successful completion of UROP requirements are listed below.
 These are the same requirements as those stipulated in the student Memorandum of Agreement signed by you and your faculty mentor.

 As a UROP recipient you are required to present your research or creative work at one of our academic conferences – either the Fall Forum or Spring Symposium.
 At the event, you will present an oral presentation (~15min) and can choose additionally to do a poster presentation.
 These conferences are an excellent opportunity to showcase your undergraduate research.
+Registration is always during the first weeks of the semester.

 The final requirement for your UROP project is a completion report.
 In the completion report you will summarize your research findings, accomplishments, and experiences.
 Your completion report should follow the same format as the written proposal and must be no longer than three pages, single-spaced, 12-point-font.
 You must also include a final student evaluation section in the completion report briefly describing your experience with UROP.
 Please save this PDF as: lastname.firstname.COMP